 Morning dress (or 'formal day dress') is the traditional dress for weddings and formal daytime events in the presence of The Queen, such as Royal Ascot and Trooping the Colour.
 The jacket is always referred to as the morning coat.

 The morning coat has curved front edges sloping back at the sides into long tails.
-It is single-breasted with one button, and usually has peaked lapels.
+It is single-breasted with peaked lapels.
 Black or grey morning coats are nowadays considered equally acceptable.

 Waistcoats are usually buff, grey or duck-egg blue and double or single-breasted.
 Double-breasted waistcoats may have a lapel, either shawl or peak, and are worn fully buttoned.
 Single-breasted waistcoats either have a step collar or no collar, and the lowest button is always left undone.
 Fancy waistcoasts, such as those worn by members of the Eton Society, are sometimes worn, especially at weddings.
 Avoid anything backless.

 Trousers are grey or grey and black-striped.